top of page

 She leads several of her own bands to support the multi-dimensional nature of her vocal stylings and musical interests.
 Najwa also works as a vocalist with groups led by others, including the South Philly Big Band.
 She is also the featured vocalist on the 2013 release, New Celebration, by Phil Woods and the Festival Orchestra.
 As a recovering perfectionist, Najwa cannot tell you precisely when to expect releases of new music, but has several projects and recordings in the works that she aims to release in the near future.
 As an artist and performer, Najwa believes in the importance of connecting with audiences by telling stories through music.
 She draws on life experiences in writing her own music and lyrics as well as in her interpretation of the music and lyrics of others.

 Josh Lee and the Extended Family Feat.
-Chelsea Reed and Najwa Parkins
+Chelsea Reed

 Sunday Night Band

-Founding Members: Chelsea Reed (vocals), Sam Harris (bass), Silas Irvine (piano), Patrick Hwang (drums), Jacob Kelberman (guitar), Fareed Simpson Hankins, John Meko, Andrew Esch (trumpets), Sean McCusker, St Clair Simmons, Jasyn Brazoban (trombones) Adam Abrams, Mogi Taylor, Dylan Band, Josh Lee (saxophones)
+Founding Members: Chelsea Reed (vocals) Sam Harris (bass) Silas Irvine (piano) Patrick Hwang (drums) Jacob Kelberman (guitar) Fareed Simpson Hankins, John Meko, Andrew Esch (trumpets) Sean McCusker, St Clair Simmons, Jasyn Brazoban (trombones) Adam Abrams, Mogi Taylor, Dylan Band, Josh Lee (saxophones)

 bottom of page